sdsc-hpc-training-org/expanse_singularity/rungpucontainer.md

 time -p singularity exec --bind /expanse,/scratch --nv $CONTAINER_FILE python3 main.py
 ```

-The only differences are the `--nv` argument to `singularity exec`, the queue and the `gpus` flag in the SLURM job.
+The only differences are the `--nv` argument to `singularity exec`, the queue and the `gpus` flag in the Slurm job.

 Finally we can submit it with: